 - Scalability.
-Distributed networks are designed to scale.
-To effectively monitor a distributed network, you need tooling that can scale with it.
+These networks are designed to scale.
+To effectively monitor, you need tooling that can scale with it.
 Generally, this means monitoring tools that require a lot of manual configuration, which can become an operational bottleneck in distributed networks.

 Specific distributed network monitoring challenges facing MSPs

-The distributed network monitoring challenges above apply to most distributed networks, including those managed service providers (MSPs) are responsible for.
+The monitoring challenges above apply to most distributed networks, including those managed service providers (MSPs) are responsible.
 However, MSPs often face an additional set of problems corporate IT departments don’t.
 Fundamentally, this is because MSPs are dealing with multiple customers with different network topologies, security policies, and objectives.
-In many cases, this means MSPs need a distributed monitoring system that can, in effect, monitor multiple distributed networks.
+In many cases, this means MSPs need a monitoring system that can, in effect, monitor multiple distributed networks.
 It becomes a case of “distributed networks all the way down”.

-Specific challenges common to MSPs working with distributed network architecture include:
+Specific challenges common to MSPs working with this architecture include:

 - Varying requirements.
 Different businesses have different performance, security, compliance, and uptime requirements.
 While SLAs help set a baseline, what an MSP needs to monitor will vary depending on the customer’s business requirements.